 Your tears play an important role in keeping your eyes healthy and clean, but if you don’t produce enough tears, you can experience dry eye syndrome.
-The expert ophthalmologists at Ramirez & Poulos, MD, PA, in Orlando and Kissimmee, Florida, determine the reason why you have dry eye and help you manage your symptoms through lifestyle changes and medication.
-To schedule an appointment, call or book online today.
+The expert eye care professionals at Ramirez & Poulos, MD, PA, in Orlando and Kissimmee, Florida, determine the reason why you have dry eye and help you manage and treat your symptoms.
+Call us today to scheudle your appointment and learn about the options to treat your dry eye disease with our Dry eye specialsit Dr. Nadddia Barrios.

 When your eyes don’t get enough moisture, you develop a condition called dry eye syndrome.
 Your tears keep your eyes moist and protect them from irritants.
 You can have dry eye because you don’t produce enough tears or you produce low-quality tears that don’t have all the necessary chemicals.